Office of Institutional Research & Analysis

-The Office of Institutional Research (OIR) serves the entire University community in achieving its mission.
-The office is tasked with collection, coordination, analysis, and dissemination about and for University decision-making.
-The office is the primary contact for accurate and timely submissions for mandatory federal and state reporting and to external guidebooks.
+The Office of Institutional Research & Analysis (OIRA) serves the entire University community in achieving its mission.
+The office is tasked with collection, coordination, analysis, and dissemination of data and other information about and for University decision-making.

-- Serves the the central location for statistical information about DSU
+- Serves as the central location for statistical information about DSU

-- Develops and maintains institutional benchmarks and strategic planning indicators using comparative data
+- Develops institutional benchmarks and strategic planning indicators using comparative data

-- Maintains a University-wide list of peer and aspirant institutions for comparative benchmark purposes
+- Maintains a University-wide list of peer, aspirant, and competitor institutions for comparative benchmark purposes

-- Administers University-wide surveys to monitor and assess the internal environment of the institution
+- Administers surveys to assess the internal environment of the institution

 - Maintains the Student Right-to-Know Consumer Information webpage to ensure compliance with the Higher Education Opportunity Act (HEOA)

-The OIR operates in accordance with the Association of Institutional Research (AIR) Code of Ethics and Professional Practice to ensure ethical standards and integrity in the field of institutional research are upheld.
+The OIRA operates in accordance with the Association of Institutional Research (AIR) Statement of Ethical Principles to ensure ethical standards and integrity in the field of institutional research are upheld.

 The University At-A-Glance fact sheet provides a condensed statistical profile of the institution including data on admissions, enrollment, student success, instruction, academic programs, faculty and staff, residential life, athletics, alumni, and more.